SAP-samples/ui5-typescript-walkthrough/steps/09/README.md

 -   For better loading performance, we set the `async` property to `true`.
 This allows the component and its dependencies to load in the background without blocking other parts of the application.

-Finally, we position our newly created ComponentController control within the HTML element with the id `content`.
+Finally, we position our newly created `ComponentContainer` control within the HTML element with the id `content`.

 ```ts
 import ComponentContainer from "sap/ui/core/ComponentContainer";